 i) Personal location identified via location services;

-From time to time, you may need to provide us with the personal data of third parties required to process a claim under an insurance policy.
-Wherever possible, you should take steps to inform the third party that you need to disclose their details to us, identifying Chubb as your insurer.
-Based on your information, we will obtain their consent before processing their personal data in accordance with this Policy.
+If you are an insured person, from time to time, you may need to provide us with the personal data of third parties, for example an injured third party in relation to a claim under a liability policy.
+Wherever possible, you should take steps to inform the third party that you need to disclose their details to us, identifying Chubb as your insurer and obtain their consent.
+We will process their personal data in accordance with this Policy.

 3. When do we collect your personal data?

 Prospective Policyholder, Insureds